Department of Defense (DoD) Leases

 Guaranteed Acceptance Protection (GAP) Insurance

-In 2017, in an attempt to provide clarification, the DoD Question and Answer #2 (Question #2) of its in such a way that it virtually prohibits access to GAP insurance when the MLA covered borrower tries to finance the GAP insurance with the loan used to purchase the vehicle.
+In 2017, in an attempt to provide clarification, DOD amended Question and Answer #2 (Question #2) of its 2016 Interpretive Rule in such a way that it virtually prohibits access to GAP insurance when the MLA covered borrower tries to finance the GAP insurance with the loan used to purchase the vehicle.
 By limiting the availability of GAP insurance, Question #2 has the potential to cause significant financial hardship as GAP insurance is a protection against situations where a borrower’s vehicle is destroyed or stolen and the value of the car is less than the remaining loan balance.
-The MLA Interpretive Rule has caused many credit unions and their vendors to no longer offer this product to service-members and their families.
-NAFCU has recommended that the DoD rescind Question #2 from the MLA Interpretive Rule to alleviate regulatory confusion and help credit unions provide vehicle loans to service-members.
-NAFCU has been actively talking and writing to regulators on the issue – for example, NAFCU and the Defense Credit Union Council (DCUC) sent a to the DoD in January 2018 asking the DoD to rescind Question #2.
+The MLA Interpretive Rule has caused many credit unions and their vendors to no longer offer this product to servicemembers and their families.

-Many credit unions are concerned about how the DoD's interpretation of when a vehicle purchase loan may be a covered loan under the MLA impacts their auto lending and indirect loan programs.
+Many credit unions are concerned about DOD's interpretation of when a vehicle purchase loan may be a covered loan under the MLA impacts their auto lending and indirect loan programs.
 If a vehicle loan is an MLA covered loan, this can be problematic for many auto loans originated through indirect lending programs, particularly where the dealer originates the loan, because the MLA prohibits most lenders from taking a security interest in a motor vehicle.
-The uncertain status of secured vehicle loans originated by a dealer and sold to a credit union has been left unaddressed by the DoD.
+The uncertain status of secured vehicle loans originated by a dealer and sold to a credit union has been left unaddressed by the DOD.